 A work colleague of Sackler’s father had connections in the promotional industry.
 Sackler decided to pass this information along to those connections, believing there was the potential for a successful promotion.
 They agreed, and they worked to sell the idea to Major League Baseball.

 The countdown started the 1975 season at 2,217 runs, and it rapidly diminished as the season progressed.
 It officially reached one run on Sunday, May 4, 1975.
-Earlier in the day, both Chris Chambliss of the New York Yankees and Rod Carew of the Minnesota Twins had opportunities to be the millionth run.
-But, both were thrown out at the plate before scoring.
+Earlier in the day, Chris Chambliss of the New York Yankees had the opportunity to be the millionth run.
+But, he was thrown out at the plate before scoring by future Hall-of-Famer, Rod Carew, then of the Minnesota Twins.

 That day, the Astros were at Candlestick Park in San Francisco against the Giants.
 Watson was on second base after drawing a walk in the top of the second and moving up on an out.
 With two outs, teammate Milt May hit a three-run home run.
 He noticed the counter in the stadium was still at one, and he started sprinting around the bases.
 “I got to third base, and our bullpen was right behind third, and the guys were saying, ‘Run, run, run!'”
 Watson recalled in a New York Daily News article.